kamok/heykamok.com-on-Rails/README.md

 Todo :
  2. Bootstrap
- 	a.
-Add the logic to only show navbar sections on "/"
  	b.
 Make the Blog pretty
  3. Blog - Add date time
+ 4. Add more stuff to '/'